embEDUx/documentation/src/usage/linux.md

     ```

 1. Now that you have a *version\_generic* branch for your desired **Linux** kernel
-   version within your *linux* repository, the next step is to add a *version\_platform*
+   version within your *linux-specs* repository, the next step is to add a *version\_platform*
    branch.

 ### Add new platform
 This step requires an existing [*version\_genereric*](#add-new-upstream-kernel)
 branch for the **Linux** kernel version you want to add a platform.

-1. If not already done, clone the *linux* repository with the URL provided in
+1. If not already done, clone the *linux-specs* repository with the URL provided in
    the user documentation.

     ```
 $ git clone git@apu.in.htwg-konstanz.de:labworks-embEDUx/linux.git
     ```

-1. Add a *version\_platform* branch to the *linux* repository.
+1. Add a *version\_platform* branch to the *linux-specs* repository.
 It is necessary that you
    push the branch at this point upstream, so the **buildserver** can find the
    new *version\_platform* branch.